METREX Spring conference in Helsinki

 Particular attention is given to:

-- The role of knowledge and data.
-We consider how evidence can support holistic sustainability in planning and assessment and strengthen climate change adaptation and the resilience of metropolitan regions.
+• The role of knowledge and data.
+We consider how evidence can support holistic sustainability in planning and assessment.

 By bringing together planners, researchers, and practitioners, the conference offers a platform to share insights and best practices and to discuss current challenges.
 Together, we will deepen our understanding of holistic sustainability in urban planning and explore how well-considered choices can turn challenges into opportunities for more resilient, inclusive, and sustainable urban regions.